amirfahmideh/TICS.Pks11/README.md

 1. PrivateKeyFile: Use this type when you have privateKey.pem next to your root direcotry
 2. EPass3003AutoX64: Use this type when you want to have sign with private key in x64
 3. EPass3003AutoX86: Use this type when you want to have sign with private key in x86
-4. PrivateKeyString: Use this type when private key fild is not empty in your injected configurations setting
+4. PrivateKeyString: Use this type when private key field is not empty in your injected configurations setting

 ---